arnecdn/greeting_kubernetes/README.md

 # greeting_kubernetes
-The project includes resources for enabling the greeting sample apps infrastructure as Kafka, LGTM stack and OTEL Collector running in a Minikube Kubernetes environment.
+The project includes resources for enabling the greeting sample apps infrastructure as Kafka
+Keda
+LGTM stack
+OTEL Collector
+running in a Minikube Kubernetes environment.
 The resources can be installed with the following sample commands